2021 World Figure Skating Championships: Ice dance

 Couples competing in ice dance performed their rhythm dances on Friday, March 26.
 Lasting no more than 2 minutes 50 seconds, the rhythm dance had to include the following elements: the pattern dance, the pattern dance step sequence, one dance lift, one set of sequential twizzles, and one step sequence.
-The required pattern dance was the Finnstep – a fun, fast ballroom-style dance – and music came from musicals or operettas.
+The required pattern dance was the Finnstep and music came from musicals or operettas.
+The Finnstep was developed by Finnish ice dancers Susanna Rahkamo and Petri Kokko as a variation of the quickstep and was ratified by the International Skating Union as a compulsory dance in 2008.

 The top 20 couples, after completing the rhythm dance component of the competition moved on to the free dance component, which was held on Saturday, March 27.
 The free dance performance could last no longer than 4 minutes, and had to include the following: three dance lifts, one dance spin, one set of synchronized twizzles, one step sequence in hold, one step sequence while on one skate and not touching, and three choreographic elements, of which one had to be a choreographic character step sequence.